binance/binance-spot-api-docs/web-socket-api.md

   * If you experience issues with the standard 443 port, alternative port 9443 is also available.
   * The base endpoint for [testnet](https://testnet.binance.vision/) is: `wss://testnet.binance.vision/ws-api/v3`
 * A single connection to the API is only valid for 24 hours; expect to be disconnected after the 24-hour mark.
-* Websocket server will send a `ping frame` every 3 minutes.
+* The websocket server will send a `ping frame` every 20 seconds.
-  * If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
+  * If the websocket server does not receive a `pong frame` back from the connection within a minute the connection will be disconnected.
   * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.
   * Unsolicited `pong frames` are allowed, but will not prevent disconnection. **It is recommended that the payload for these pong frames are empty.**
 * Lists are returned in **chronological order**, unless noted otherwise.
 * All timestamps in the JSON responses are in **milliseconds in UTC by default**.
 To receive the information in microseconds, please add the parameter `timeUnit=MICROSECOND` or `timeUnit=microsecond` in the URL.